servermon/servermon/doc/install.rst

 **Mandatory**.

-Python, Django, South is needed.
+Python, Django.
+South is required if using Django < 1.7

 Use system provided packages::

-  $ aptitude install python-django
+  $ apt-get install python-django
-  $ aptitude install python-django-south
+  $ apt-get install python-django-south
-  $ aptitude install python-whoosh
+  $ apt-get install python-whoosh
-  $ aptitude install python-ipy
+  $ apt-get install python-ipy
-  $ aptitude install python-mysqldb (or sqlite or psycopg2)
+  $ apt-get install python-mysqldb (or sqlite or psycopg2)
-  $ aptitude install python-ldap (for user authentication via LDAP)
+  $ apt-get install python-ldap (for user authentication via LDAP)

 Installation using pip::

   $ pip install -r requirements.txt

+But be prepared for some compilations

 Deploy the software::

   $ mkdir /path/to/servermon
   $ tar xfvz servermon-X.Y.tar.gz -C /path/to/servermon

-A Puppet infrastructure with an RDBMS (MySQL, PostgreSQL) is needed for everything else apart from hwdoc
+A Puppet infrastructure with an active record RDBMS (MySQL, PostgreSQL) is needed for everything else apart from hwdoc.
+SQLite can be used in development.

-An application server.
-Gunicorn should work, apache+mod_wsgi works, django runserver works
+An application server is required, at least for production. gunicorn is fine, apache+mod_wsgi is fine, uwsgi should be fine.
+In development django's builtin runserver is fine as well (but don't use it in production)

 For optional Jira ticketing interaction::

-  $ pip install jira (or easy_install jira)
+  $ pip install jira

 Setting up the environment for Servermon
 ----------------------------------------